Sequoyah: Creation

 Around 1809, Sequoyah began creating a system of writing for the Cherokee language.
-Over the years, his approach was to use a pictograph or logographic system, where every word in the language had a character or symbol.
-As he failed to plant his fields, endangering his survival, his friends and neighbors thought he had lost his mind.
-His wife is said to have burned his initial work, believing it to be witchcraft.
-He realized that his first approach was impractical because it would require too many pictures to be remembered.
-He tried making a symbol for every idea, but this also caused too many problems to be practical.
+Initially, he pursued a pictograph or logographic system, where every word in the language had a character or symbol.
+Turning his attention away from his agricultural fields, which endangered his survival, his friends and neighbors thought he had lost his mind.
+His wife is said to have burned his initial work, regarding it to be witchcraft, a notion shared by some of his peers.
+Ultimately, he realized that the pictograph approach was impractical because it would require too many pictures to be remembered.

+He then tried making a symbol for each idea, but this also proved impractical.

-Sequoyah's final attempt was to develop a symbol for each syllable in the language.
-Using the Bible as a reference along with adaptations from English, Greek, and Hebrew letters, by 1821 he created 86 symbols, later to be 85 symbols, that depict the syllables of the Cherokee language.
-The syllabary is not an alphabet but a chart or guide to represent each symbol that stands for a consonant-vowel sequence or a syllable.
-The symbols are written in a chart layout, with the columns being each vowel and the rows being each consonant.
+Sequoyah's third approach was to develop a symbol for each syllable in the language.
+He used the Bible as a reference, along with adaptations from English, Greek, and Hebrew letters.
+By 1821, he had created a set of 86 symbols (later streamlined to 85), each depicting a consonant-vowel sequence or a syllable of the Cherokee language.
+The symbols can be written in a chart layout, with the columns being each vowel and the rows being each consonant.